nickrttn/web-app-from-scratch/README.md

 This repository holds the code for the weekly assignments of Web App from Scratch.
 It is very likely to be experimental code.
 It might not be cross-browser compatible.
 There will be theory in this repository in the form of Markdown files.
 You might not agree with some or any of the things I wrote.
 If you have any issue with it, open an issue ;)

+## Single Page Web Application

+The main product of this course is a single page web application.

+Check it out at: [webappfromscratch.surge.sh](http://webappfromscratch.surge.sh/).

 ## This repo uses